roskakori/CodecMapper/README.md

 CodecMapper
 ===========

-CodecMapper  Write mapping files derived from Java Charsets which can be processed by Python's gencodec.py.
+CodecMapper derives mapping files from Java Charsets which can be processed by Python's gencodec.py.

 Requirements